Wilfred/django-function-cache/README.md

 # Django Function Cache

 `django_function_cache` allows you to wrap functions so they cache their output if they are repeatedly called with the same arguments.
+Assumes that functions return values that can be pickled.

 [![Build Status](https://travis-ci.org/Wilfred/django-function-cache.png?branch=master)](https://travis-ci.org/Wilfred/django-function-cache)